kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. The deep inguinal ring lies at the midinguinal point - F (MPoIL)
 	D. The femoral artery lies at the midpoint of the inguinal ligament - F (MIP)
 	E. The femoral nerve lies halfway between the anterior superior iliac spine and the pubic tubercle - F

-#### Answer: A. The midpoint of the inguinal ligament lies halfway between the anterior superior iliac spine and the pubic symphysis - ?
+#### Answer: A. The midpoint of the inguinal ligament lies halfway between the anterior superior iliac spine and the pubic *symphysis* - *FALSE* = E. The femoral nerve lies halfway between the anterior superior iliac spine and the pubic tubercle - TRUE
+- The midpoint of the inguinal ligament is halfway between the anterior superior iliac spine and the pubic tubercle.
+The deep inguinal ring and femoral nerve lie at this point.
+The midinguinal point is halfway between the anterior superior iliac spine and the pubic symphysis.
+The femoral artery lies at this point.

 ### Q36
 A **pregnant** 41-year-old woman with tortuous varicose veins in the right thigh and leg attends the Vascular Clinic.
 A Doppler scan shows _incompetence at the right sapheno-femoral junction_ (SFJ), with multiple perforators.
 Which one of the following treatment options is best in this case?